 Thus can further layers be applied until the lamination process is completed with a final coat of resin.
 The setting process is completed when the temperature of the moulded piece has gone back down.
 After de-moulding, the laminate should be allowed to cure at room temperature for three more days before being put to use – after 6 hours, however, it has already attained about 90% of its final hardness.

-In order to attain a perfect surface, POLYESTER FINISHING FILLER can be used to rework the laminate after it has completely cured.
+In order to attain a perfect surface, FEW polyester finishing can be used to rework the laminate after it has completely cured.

 As long as the resin has not yet dried, any tools used can be simply cleaned with water.
 Further information regarding treatment and applications can be found at the individual products.